Windower/Lua/addons/Debuffed/README.md

 This will switch between blacklist and whitelist mode for debuff filtering.

+`//debuffed timers`

+This toggles the display of timers for debuffs.

 `//debuffed interval <value>`

 This allows you to adjust the refresh interval for the textbox.
 It will be updated every \<value\> number of seconds.